cap-js-community/odata-v2-adapter/README.md

 #### Dynamic HTTP Agent

-Using before middlewares a dynamic HTTP(s) agent can be registered via `req.agent` as follows:
+Using before middlewares, a dynamic HTTP(s) agent can be registered via `req.agent` as follows:

 ```js
 const cds = require("@sap/cds");